Find Affordable College Courses

 $41,192 Average Tuition & Fees

-University of Connecticut ranked #9 on this year’s Best Value Child Development & Family Studies Schools in the New England Region list.
-UCONN is a very large public school located in the large suburb of Storrs.
+University of Connecticut did quite well in this year’s ranking of the best value schools for human development and family studies students.
+It came in at #9 on the list.
+UCONN is a fairly large public school located in the large suburb of Storrs.

-UCONN undergraduate students pay an average of $41,192 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UCONN are $41,192 per year.
 Human Development majors at UCONN take out an average of $24,145 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $376.

 #10